Experience one of the best flying safaris in the country and enjoy superb wildlife viewing from some of the best lodges in Namibia.

 This luxury camp, lauded as one of the best in the country, stands on the north bank of the dry valley of the Huab River, which is arguably Namibia’s most pristine wilderness area.
 Activities focus on exploring the surrounding valley on guided drives and walks, when desert elephant are commonly sighted.

 This camp is one of Namibia’s best kept secrets.
 Located in the much-lauded Ongava Game Reserve, south of Etosha National Park, it overlooks a nearby waterhole.
 Constructed from stone, canvas and thatch, the camp accommodates 16 guests in eight large, comfortable, Meru-style tents.

-Perched on a top of a dune plateau, Dunes Lodge offers panoramic vistas in all directions, and makes a perfect base for exploring the awe-inspiring desert.
-Accommodation is in nine spacious chalets with en-suite bathrooms and private verandah, and there is also a swimming pool suspended above the sand.
+Perched top of a dune plateau, Wolwedans Dunes Lodge offers panoramic views in all directions, and makes a perfect base for exploring the awe-inspiring desert.
+Its nine spacious chalets have en suite bathroom and private verandah, and there is also a swimming pool suspended above the sand.